keithfma/parasol/README.md

 remaining steps.
 That said, be warned: this is not an easy package to get up and running.

-Run the `deps.sh` script as root to most of the packages you will need.
+[1] Run the `install.sh` script, which takes care of installing many of the dependencies.

-Configure a postgresql user.
+[2] Configure a postgresql user.
 Run the following lines, replacing 'USER' with your preferred postgresql user name.
 You will be prompted to set up a password.
 The username and password should go in your parasol config file.
 ```shell
 sudo -i -u postgres
 createuser --createdb --createrole --pwprompt USER
 ```

-TODO: Download data
+[3] Download the original LiDAR data by running the `download.sh` script in the `data/noaa_lidar` folder.
+This script reads off the URLs from the file `url_list.txt`.
+If you want to change the domain, you will need to modify this file to list the correct data sources.

+[4] Install the `parasol` package using `pip`.
+Keep track of where it is installed to, so that you can modify the config file to match your installation.

 TODO: Run all parasol init scripts
 TODO: Run the dev server
 TODO: Deploy with Apache